henryhu12321-beef/RAdaR/README.md

 </div>

 ## 📝 Abstract
-Vision-Language Models (VLMs) excel in complex reasoning tasks but are often constrained by the issue of overthinking and underthinking, limiting their applicability in real-world scenarios.
+Vision-Language Models (VLMs) excel in complex reasoning tasks but are often constrained by overthinking and underthinking, limiting their applicability in real-world scenarios.
 Existing adaptive reasoning approaches face critical challenges, including data scarcity, catastrophic forgetting, and sensitivity to prompts.
 To address these limitations, we propose AdaR, an RL-native framework for adaptive reasoning with a two-stage training process: In Stage I, the model is trained to produce outputs that follow the prescribed formats of the two reasoning modes, Thinking and Instant, using a curriculum-style formatting strategy.
 In Stage II, we model adaptive reasoning as a reasoning mode selection problem and train the model to dynamically choose appropriate strategies for each input by predicting the corresponding mode-control start token.
 In addition, we introduce a capability-aware data construction pipeline that provides highly discriminative supervision for adaptive reasoning in VLMs.
 Experimental results demonstrate that RAdaR achieves a significant reduction in reasoning overhead while improving accuracy by up to 7.6% over the base model and 14.7% over SOTA methods, respectively.
 To ensure reproducibility and promote further research, we will release the code, datasets, and model weights.

 ![Three-stage pipeline](figures/framework.png)